xubowen0816/bowen-xu.github.io/_research/GNN Bandits with Social Network.md

 ---
-title: "Constrained GNN (Graph Neural Network) Bandit with Social Network"
+title: "Constrained GNN Bandit with Social Network"
 excerpt: "2023.05 - Present (to be submitted for ICML-2024)."
 venue: "At ShanghaiTech University, 2023.05 - Present (to be submitted for ICML-2024)."
 date: 2023.05 - present